 In this guide, we’ll go through the steps of adding Adsterra Popunder, Social Bar, Native, and Display Banners’ ad codes.
-In the end, we will answer the most asked questions about gaining passive income with WP blog or site.
+In the end, we will answer the most asked questions about improving gains with WP blog or site.
 Let’s ride!

 Before you start WordPress monetization: tech aspects to consider

 WP is the friendliest CMS as it offers loads of instruments for beginners and pros: text formatting, adding images and videos, adding tracking systems, and email subscription forms.
 On the other hand, this provokes confusion when you need to get a clear flow of HOW TO add an ad code to your page.
 Themes vary, access rights vary, and interface layouts vary.
 You may also be using several plugins for adding HTML and JS codes.
 For this guide, we have chosen the most common user flow.